CONGRESS

 How to gain your CME-CPD credits

-The EADV offers individual CME-CPD participation through the scanning of the bar code and the speaker/session evaluation that will be available for 3 months after the end of the EADV Congress.
+The EADV offers individual CME-CPD participation through the attendance of a scientific session (either onsite or through the virtual platform) and the speaker/session evaluation that will be available for 3 months after the end of the EADV Congress.

 1. Scan your badge as you pass through the entrance of each session hall, your data will be then transmitted to the system (or access the session online on-demand).